masichaivy/alx-low_level_programming/0x00-hello_world/README.md

 - 0-preprocessor displays a script that runs a C file
 - 1-compiler displays script that compiles a C file with no link
 - 2-assembler displays script that generates the assembly code of a C code
+- 3-name displays script that compiles a C file and creates an executable